How to Become an RN in Kentucky: 5 Steps

 Step 3: Apply for a Kentucky RN License

-Once you’ve conquered the NCLEX and completed your licensing requirements, the Kentucky Board of Nursing will make it official by granting you an RN license.
+Once you’ve passed the NCLEX and met all licensing requirements, you’ll officially become a licensed RN in Kentucky.
 You can verify your license status on the KBN website through the Nursys platform and begin your professional practice.

 Step 4: Start Your Job Hunt

 The journey of learning how to become an RN in Kentucky comes full circle with an exciting milestone — landing your first RN job.
 Whether you’re interested in hospital settings, specialty clinics, or research institutions, Kentucky has a wealth of options.
-Here are some top-ranking KY healthcare employers to consider:
+Here are some Kentucky healthcare employers to consider:

 Step 5: Keep Your License Up to Date